HaiziIzzudin/VMAF-Easy-Installer/README.md

 ## 1.2 Install for Windows 10 and above (WINDOWS TERMINAL - POWERSHELL)

-*Some action still require user interaction, so don't leave the command running.
-We need you.*

 1. Copy the command below:
 ```
 iwr rebrand.ly/vmafeasywin | iex